 Informal Conduct Conference

-The informal conduct conference is a discussion in which the accused student will be asked to respond to the written allegation(s) against her/him.
+The informal conduct conference is a discussion in which the student will be asked to respond to the written allegation(s) against them.
 An advisor or advocate may accompany the student to this meeting.
-The student has the opportunity to examine available evidence presented against her/him and respond to the allegation(s).
-The goal of the informal conduct conference is to resolve the case to the agreement of the accused student, the Associate Vice President for Student Life, and the University.
+The student has the opportunity to examine available evidence presented against them and respond to the allegation(s).
+The goal of the informal conduct conference is to resolve the case.
 If an agreement can be reached, the decision is final and there shall be no subsequent proceedings.
 A student has 3 days after signing the informal agreement to reconsider the decision and request a hearing.
-If an agreement cannot be reached regarding the accused student's responsibility for the alleged violation(s), a conduct Hearing Board will be called to hear the allegation(s).
-A Hearing Board will also be called to hear the allegations in the event the accused student fails to appear for the informal conference.
+If an agreement cannot be reached regarding the student's responsibility for the alleged violation(s), a conduct Hearing Board will be called to hear the allegation(s).
+A Hearing Board will also be called to hear the allegations in the event the student fails to appear for the informal conference.

 Conduct Hearing Board Process

 The Conduct Hearing Body consists of 5 members from the University community.
 It includes two students, two faculty members, and one staff member.
 All members of the Hearing Body receive training before participating in a hearing.
-The determination of the accused student's responsibility for the alleged violation is made by the Hearing Body based upon whether the facts demonstrate that it is more likely than not that the student did, or did not, commit the violation.
-The accused student and any victim are permitted to have an advisor present throughout the hearing.
-During the hearing the advisor may counsel the student by written or whispered word, but may not interrupt the proceedings.
+The determination of the student's responsibility for the alleged violation is made by the Hearing Body based upon whether the facts demonstrate that it is more likely than not that the student did, or did not, commit the violation.
+The involved student is permitted to have an advisor present throughout the hearing.
+During the hearing, the advisor may counsel the student by written or whispered word, but may not interrupt the proceedings.
 The advisor's comments must be directed to the advisee and not the Hearing Body nor other parties.
 After the hearing, the Hearing Body will determine, by majority vote, whether the student violated the Student Code of Conduct.

 Possible sanctions, or a combination thereof, include but are not limited to: